Join Here | Log In

 • Pilocarpine (glaucoma and dry mouth)

-Note that some drugs are metabolized through more than one CYP enzyme.
+Note that some drugs are metabolized through more than one CYP enzyme, so CYP2A6 may not be the only enzyme involved.

-The estrogen hormone, estradiol, causes higher CYP2A6 activity, and women usually have a somewhat higher activity of this enzyme.[ref]
+Estradiol, a form of estrogen, causes higher CYP2A6 activity.
+Thus, women usually have a somewhat higher overall activity of this enzyme.[ref]

 Nicotine metabolism: